Rxhulrxj/Netflix-clonebuild/README.md

 - Add paginations and setup category sorting
 - Add python scraper to customize recommendations for each user
 - Move backend and database to node and express.
-- Make site more optimized and better responsive
+- Make site more optimized( by lazy method) and better responsive.

 ---